codefuse-ai/MFTCoder/mft_atorch/README.md

 🔥 MFTCoder supports both fully supervised fine-tuning.

-🔥 MFTCoder supports LoRA using Atorch Framework.
+🔥 MFTCoder supports LoRA using the Atorch Framework.

 ## 2. Data Format
 ### 2.1 Training Data Format
 The training data is in a uniformed JSONL format, in which each line of data has the following JSON format.
-The "chat_rounds" field is required, and other fields can be added or removed based on specific needs.
+The "chat_rounds" field is required, and other fields can be added or removed based on the specific need.

 ```json
 {